-Would you like to duplicate permalinks and use the same slug multiple times?
-Unfortunately, if you try to use the slug more than once, WordPress will append numeric indexes to the end of permalink.
+By default, it is not possible to use the same slug in WordPress permalinks.
+If you try to use the slug more than once, WordPress will append numeric indexes to the end of permalink.
 It is really frustrating especially if you would like to use the same title for multiple subcategories or child pages assigned to different parents.

 There are two basic ways to remove the numerals appended (eg. “duplicate-slug-2“) to the permalinks:

 - You can manually remove the numerals appended to the slug in individual permalinks.